chetnashah/webconcepts/expressjsNotes.md

 app.use('/birds', birds); // takes care of /birds, /birds/about and shows timelogs for birds
 ```

+### Express route parameters via colon(:)

+Route parameters are named URL segments used to capture the values specified at their position in the URL.
+The named segments are prefixed with a colon and then the name (e.g. `/:your_parameter_name/`.
+The captured values are stored in the req.params object using the parameter names as keys (e.g. `req.params.your_parameter_name`).

 ### MiddleWare

 Middleware functions are functions that have access to req, res and next middleware function.